BobaBoard/boba-docs/docs/users/status.md

 ---

 # Development Status
 The first BobaBoard Realm was *quickly* prototyped by Ms. Boba as a proof of concept.
 Because of this, a lot of BobaBoard's features and design elements are still rough around the edges.
 We're currently working to build a core team, including volunteers, to bring the project to the next level.
-We're also in the process of straightening up our bug tracking, and clarify our roadmap.
+We're also in the process of straightening up our bug tracking and clarifing our roadmap.

 When in doubt, please err on the side of reporting clearly non-functional items, obvious error messages, or things that just don't "seem right".

 At the present moment, we're particularly interested in:
-- (something i'll make up) <!-- halp??????-->
+1) anything that makes you go "aaargh" at least 3x per visit
+2) when you feel dumb because you can't understand something
+3) when you wish a feature was more like one on [*that other website that does it better*]
+4) when you give up trying to do something or find something
+5) things that you enjoy, feel intuitive, or overall good impressions

-While we appreciate all reports, here's some stuff that we're currently putting on the back-burner:
+While we appreciate all reports, here's some stuff that we're currently putting on the back burner:
-- (something i'll make up) <!-- BEEP BOPP STUFF GOES HERE-->
+- (something i'll make up) <!-- BEEP BO0P STUFF GOES HERE-->

 Please remember that BobaBoard is still in its inception.
 While we foresee our broad concepts (e.g. Realms, boards, contributions/comments, tags,  roles) to be here for the long run, we're open to thoughtful suggestions and opinions.